 In order to initiate arbitral proceedings, a request for arbitration must be submitted to the NAI Secretariat.
-The request is to be submitted by e-mail (firstname.lastname@example.org), unless submission by e-mail is impossible for the requesting party.
+The request is to be submitted by e-mail (email@example.com), unless submission by e-mail is impossible for the requesting party.
 Attachments must be sent along by e-mail.
 The request may be brief and it is not tied to a particular format.
 However, certain particulars must be mentioned in the request and a copy of the arbitration agreement must have been added to the request.
+The parties involved should be mentioned unambiguously and completely.
 Arbitration may also be requested online.
 Finally, you can download an arbitration request form here; however, parties are not required to use this form.

 Following receipt of the request for arbitration, the Netherlands Arbitration Institute sends it to the respondent by e-mail, who is given the opportunity to submit a short answer within fourteen days.
 The respondent sends the short answer to the NAI by e-mail, unless this is impossible for the respondent.

 After the arbitrator(s) has/have been appointed, the claimant and respondent are given the opportunity to present a statement of claim and a statement of defence, respectively, possibly followed by a second exchange of statements.

 Then the oral hearing takes place, in which the parties and/or counsel may further argue their positions.